themandalore/writings/changing the issuance curve.md

 <h1>social slashing our legs off - changing the issuance curve</h1>

+Originally Posted April 17th 2024 - https://mirror.xyz/themandalore.eth/y4wDpXtVv-3rNf_zVjkXsXuThvrF32NdpNRJH_rtHiY

-tldr - I’m for capping the total amount of ETH staked, but you need to target exogenous rewards directly (LSTs, restaking, exchanges, etc.).
+<b>tldr - I’m for capping the total amount of ETH staked, but you need to target exogenous rewards directly (LSTs, restaking, exchanges, etc.).
 Without doing so we have no control or insight into the true demand curve for staking and the yield curve is largely meaningless unless extreme measures (negative rates) are taken, ones which will likely centralize ethereum in different ways.
-BUT we should move quickly as those looking to ossify the chain are growing larger.
+BUT we should move quickly as those looking to ossify the chain are growing larger.</b>

-intro
+<b>intro</b>

 Recently, an intriguing post was published on endgame staking and another recent proposal calling for targeting the absolute percent of ETH staked.
 The basic argument is that Ethereum should reduce the base staking reward in an effort to minimize the percent of ETH staked.
 The main argument is that it keeps ETH and not the LST as "money", not to mention that high amounts of ETH staked is sort of pointless (if everyone gets inflated, no one wins).
 I’ll dive further into more arguments, but this piece should portray that although stake targeting is important, unless you target external rewards, the issuance change is likely to just centralize the validator set faster.

-why we can’t have nice things - the argument for reward reduction
+<b>why we can’t have nice things - the argument for reward reduction</b>

 To summarize the goals of changing the issuance curve, we want to: